Libra117/Libra117.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
-- *2026.01* Hua Luogeng Master Award (**The only recipient** in the institute), ICT CAS.
+- *2026* Hua Luogeng Master Award (**The only recipient** in the institute), ICT CAS.
--
+- *2025* E Fund FinTech Freshman Award, ICT CAS.
-- *2023.09* **National Scholarship** for Undergraduates.
+- *2023* **National Scholarship** for Undergraduates.
+- *2023* National Encouragement Scholarship, Ministry of Education.
-- *2023.07* **Finalist Winner** in the American Region Mathematical Contest in Modeling.
+- *2023* **Finalist Winner** in the American Region Mathematical Contest in Modeling.
-- *2023.03* **National Gold Award** in the 13th "Challenge Cup" National College Student Entrepreneurship Plan Competition.
+- *2023* **National Gold Award** in the 13th "Challenge Cup" National College Student Entrepreneurship Plan Competition.

 # 📖 Educations
 - *2024.09 - 2027.07 (Expected)*, Master in Computer Science and Technology, UCAS - ICT CAS.
-- *2020.09 - 2024.07*, Bachelor in Software Engineering (Artificial Intelligence), Northeastern University.
+- *2020.09 - 2024.07*, Bachelor in Software Engineering (Artificial Intelligence), NEU.

 # 💬 Presentations
 - *2026.02*, Poster presentation at WSDM 2026, Boise, USA.
+- *2025.11*, Poster at the 13th National Conference on Social Media Processing, Wuhan, China.
 - *2025.11*, Oral presentation at LASS Workshop of CIKM 2025, Seoul, South Korea.
-- *2025.11*, Poster at the 13th National Conference on Social Media Processing, Wuhan, China.